-- Identify three or more goals that are important (i.e., strongly related to the mission and that will help to achieve the vision). - Goal statements should describe the expected performance of the student or specific behaviors expected from graduates of the program. - Don't select too many, particularly when first starting out.
+- Identify three or more goals that are important (i.e., strongly related to the mission and that will help to achieve the vision). - Goal statements should describe the expected performance of the student or specific behaviors expected from graduates of the program. - Don't identify too many goals, particularly when first starting out.